 An accommodation charge agreement must include:

-The accommodation charge agreement may be included as part of your resident agreement or it may be a separate document.
+The accommodation charge agreement may be included as part of your service agreement, or it may be a separate document.

 If you transfer to a new aged care home and choose to keep your current fee arrangements, your new provider must offer you a new accommodation charge agreement.
 This must be done within 21 days from the date that you move into the new home.